-These figures are generally obtained either from a written confirmation from a government department in respect of grants receivable, such as revenue support grant, or in-house from the sections for whom the credits are being generated.
-Examples of in-house generated items are processed direct credit receipts for such items as NNDR, council tax and sundry debts:
+These figures are generally obtained either from a written confirmation from a government department in respect of grants receivable, or in-house from the sections for whom the credits are being generated.
+Examples of in-house generated items are processed direct credit receipts for such items as NNDR, council tax and sundry debts.